Member | Established: 1933 | Member since 1987

 Current Status: Execute

-• SMO 6: Investigation and Discipline
+SMO 6: Investigation and Discipline

 In 2019, LICPA conducted a self-assessment of its I&D system against the revised SMO 6 best practices and indicates that certain components, such as a separate entity to make disciplinary decisions (this impacts the composition of the disciplinary body as the Council is all professional accountants), an appeals body, certain administrative processes, and making results publicly available, require further implementation efforts.

-As part of its 20192022 strategic objectives, the institute has stated an objective of developing a sound system for handling professional complaints related to the practice of accountancy in Liberia.
+The institute has stated an objective of developing a sound system for handling professional complaints related to the practice of accountancy in Liberia.
 There are no specific actions on how it intends to execute this within its Action Plan, however.
 LICPA is encouraged to specify its plans for strengthening its I&D system in line with SMO 6 best practices.
 It will require strategic planning and communicating the resources (financial, technical, and human capital) needed to achieve this objective.

 Current Status: Plan

-• SMO 7: International Financial Reporting Standards
+SMO 7: International Financial Reporting Standards

 LICPA is responsible for the adoption of private sector accounting standards as per the LICPA Act 2011 and its bylaws require that all standards it issues be in line with international standards.
 Effective December 2018, public interest entities must apply full IFRS and all other companies may choose between IFRS or IFRS for SMEs.
-Any changes to the standards are to be automatically applied.
+Any changes to the standards are to be automatically adopted and LICPA communicates these to members promptly via email and training.

-To support implementation, LICPA states it has conducted trainings on full IFRS and due to its involvement with universities, IFRS courses are integrated into the accountancy curricula.
+To support implementation, LICPA states it has conducts CPD/training on IFRS and intends to update the training programs and organize workshops to hear feedback and understand challenges that members are having in applying the standards.
+Due to its involvement with universities, IFRS courses are integrated into the accountancy curricula.

-Now that the application of IFRS is effective by law, LICPA is encouraged to continue its implementation efforts and should highlight examples of training and workshops it has and/or will provide for its members in its Action Plan.
+LICPA is encouraged to continue its implementation efforts and should highlight examples of training and workshops it has and/or will provide for its members in its Action Plan.
 The institute may consider offering increased training of IFRS for SMEs as it is also an applicable framework in the jurisdiction.

 Current Status: Review & Improve